-The statistics, due to come before the Church’s General Assembly next month, have led to claims that the Kirk is “struggling to stay relevant”.
+The statistics, due to come before the Church’s General Assembly next month, have led to claims that it the Church of Scotland is “struggling to stay relevant”.

-Issues such as the ordination of gay ministers and a row over same-sex marriage have been blamed in part for members departing – though the Kirk has insisted that both demographic and societal changes were more significant drivers than any single issue.
+Issues such as ordination of gay ministers and a row over same-sex marriage have been blamed in part for members of congregations departing, though the Kirk has said that both demographic and societal changes were more significant drivers than any single issue.

 The Legal Questions Committee report states that there were 398,389 members as of December 31 last year, down from 445646 in 2010.